snhstq/IBM3705_R5/README.md

 There are also 3 sample NCP's on SYS1.NCPSAMP.

 The sample NCP N16A contains:
 - 1 SDLC line         L16A20
 - 1 PU T2             P16A20
-- 2 LU's T16A22A1 and T16A22A2
+- 2 LU's   T16A22A1 & T16A22A2
 - 1 BSC line          L16A23
 - 1 Cluster           P16A23A
 - 1 terminal          T16A23A1

 Before of after the NCP has been loaded i3274 and/or i3271 can be connected to the local and/or remote 3705:

-BIN/i3274 -cchn efoxcc1 -line 20
+$ BIN/i3274 -cchn efoxcc1 -line 20
-BIN/i3271 -cchn efoxcc1 -line 23
+$ BIN/i3271 -cchn efoxcc1 -line 23

 In the above example efoxcc1 is the channel attached (local) 3705.

 Copy the sample NCP N16A from SYS1.NCPSAMP to SYS1.VTAMLST
 Make sure the stage1 SYSIN DD card points to SYS1.VTAMLST the desired member (N16A in this case).

 Run job NCPGEN.
 It should end with RC=0 for both steps.
-Job NPGEN created the stage1 deck in dataset SYS1.NCPSTG1 on volume NCPSSP
+Job NPGEN will create the stage1 deck in dataset SYS1.NCPSTG1 on volume NCPSSP

-Edit this member end go to the last step in the deck (is either step s16 or s17).
+Edit this member and go to the last step in the deck (is either step s16 or s17).
 Change the DISP field of the SYSLMOD statement to DISP=SHR (otherwise VTAM has to be stopped to allow the job to allocate the dataset).
 Submit the stage1 deck.
 The various steps end with either RC=0 or RC=4.
 Any higher return code indicates an issue.

 Load the generated NCP into the IBM 3705